Spoke and Spade is an urban farm growing vegetables for a hyper-local community.

 - You, as you participate in traditional and sustainable food systems

-- Friends who volunteer time and eat the freshest food it can trade
+- Friends who volunteer time and eat the freshest food in exchange

 - Farmers who mentor me